 Flood Risk Asset Register

 Conwy County Borough Council has a duty to maintain a register of structures and features (assets), which are likely to have a significant effect on flood risk in the area.
-For more information, please contact us.
+For more information, please fill in our online form to contact us.

 Sustainable Drainage System Approval Body